Senecio squalidus: History

-where it lives as a native on volcanic ash to the Duchess of Beaufort's garden at Badminton.
-Later a transfer of the plant material to the Oxford Botanic Garden by the "Horti Praefectus" (the title still given to the head gardener at the Oxford Botanic Garden) Jacob Bobart the Younger took place before his death in 1719, providing perhaps a good indication of when this species of ragwort and other invasive species might have "escaped" and started to make their home in the greater British Isles.
+where it lives as a native on volcanic ash to the Duchess of Beaufort's garden at Badminton House.
+Later a transfer of the plant material to the Oxford Botanic Garden by the "Horti Praefectus" Jacob Bobart the Younger took place before his death in 1719, providing perhaps a good indication of when this species of ragwort and other invasive species might have "escaped" and started to make their home in the greater British Isles.
 The Sicilian ragwort escaped into the wild and grew in the stonework of Oxford colleges (with the specific mention of the Bodleian Library) and many of the stone walls around the city of Oxford.
 This gave the plant its common name, "Oxford Ragwort".

 Carl Linnaeus first described Senecio squalidus in 1753, although there is a dispute as to whether the material came from the Botanic Garden or from walls in the city; the taxonomy for this species is further complicated by the existence of species with a similar morphology in continental Europe.

 James Edward Smith officially identified the escaped Oxford ragwort with its formal name Senecio squalidus in 1800.